-I hope the Highlights list, replete with satire and frivolity, proves to be highly entertaining for you in a variety of ways.
+I hope my commentaries, on the Highlights List, replete with satire and frivolity, prove to be highly entertaining for you, in a variety of ways.

 Thanks very much in advance for your help in spreading the news about the availability of this very rare opportunity.